ieee-vgtc/ieeevis.org/instructions.md

 ### Who's responsible for what?

-The point-of-contact for each page in the website is the contact person in each page's front matter (which is visible on each page by looking at the footer).
+The point-of-contact address for each page in the website is the contact email address in each page's front matter (which is visible on each page by looking at the footer).

 If a page does not have an assigned contact, then 1) that's likely a